NARodman/ayotaye-portfolio-project/README.md

 Day 11: Starting Portfolio Option 2.
 I didn't like the way it was and I couldn't figure out how to make it responsive, so I am going to scrap it.

-Day 12: Finished the contact section.
+Day 12: Finished the contact section, footer section, and added css to the scroll bar.
+Made the navigation bar active with the sections.